AzureCloudWorkshops/ACW-InfrastructureAsCode/README.md

     >**Note**: This code-base uses two different database contexts - one for identity and one for business logic.
 For this reason, you'll need to migrate both contexts to your local database, and at azure (they can both use the same connection string as the database can be shared, or you could have your identity in one database and the business logic in another).

 1. Ensure that you can register a user and create a contact on your local machine.
 1. Commit any changes and push the changes to your remote repository if you have any pending changes.

+You should now have a local repository with the code in place, and a remote repository with the code in place.

 #### Completion Check